 11. Have Your Cover Up Handy

-You can often hide dark circles with a concealer.
+While you can’t necessarily remove dark circles, you can often hide them by lightening the area with a concealer.
 There are some mineral-based options available, but you can also make your own right at home.
-You can choose options that match your skin tone then simply apply it by lightly patting it onto the skin around the eyes.
+You can choose options that match your skin tone and then simply apply it by lightly patting it onto the skin around the eyes.
 Do not rub it into the skin as this may cause further irritation.
 Also, do not use too much.
 You want a natural appearance to the skin.
-Too much can make dark circles, wrinkles and creped skin more prominent.
+Too much can make dark circles, wrinkles and crepey skin more prominent.

 12. Use an All-Natural Eye Cream

 Since aging typically causes dehydration of the skin due to lack of collagen, moisturizing is essential.
 There are lots of creams available, but I recommend a homemade eye cream.
 You can try this at night, in the morning or both.
 (2)